-KMV-3911 and Kaleido-X16 multiviewers can feed production switchers (or other equipment) via their SDI monitoring output.
+These multiviewers can feed production switchers (or other equipment) through their monitoring output.
 If your downstream equipment requires input signals that are in phase with the facility's genlock reference, then you need to enable phase locking at the corresponding output head.
-This increases the processing delay equally at the SDI monitoring output and corresponding HDMI output.
+This increases the processing delay equally at the monitoring output and corresponding HDMI output.